rensandao/CarND-Term1-P5-Vehicle_detection-Wei/README.md

 ![alt text][image1]

 Then I took histogram in R,G,B channel respectively to see their features.
-Every single channel had different distribution which can be used to classify.
+Every single channel had different distribution which can be used to classify lately.
 Here are an example map:

 ![alt text][image3]